mesg-foundation/engine/docs/cli/mesg_service_start.md

 ### Options

 ```
+  -c, --confirm        Confirm
-  -d, --duration int   The amount of time you will be running this service for (in hours)
+  -d, --duration int   The amount of time you will be running this/those service(s) for (in hours)
   -h, --help           help for start
   -s, --stake float    The number of MESG to put on stake
 ```